Our top pick for

-Hill-Rom's shares were split on a 10000:5366 basis on 1 April 2008.
-So if you had owned 5366 shares the day before before the split, the next day you'd have owned 10000 shares.
+Hill-Rom's shares were split on a 2:1 basis on 1 March 1992.
+So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Hill-Rom shares – just the quantity.
-However, indirectly, the new 46.3% lower share price could have impacted the market appetite for Hill-Rom shares which in turn could have impacted Hill-Rom's share price.
+However, indirectly, the new 50% lower share price could have impacted the market appetite for Hill-Rom shares which in turn could have impacted Hill-Rom's share price.

 Hill-Rom Holdings, Inc. operates as a medical technology company worldwide.
-It operates through Patient Support Systems, Front Line Care, and Surgical Solutions segments.
-The company offers medical surgical beds, intensive care unit beds, and bariatric patient beds, patient mobility solutions, non-invasive therapeutic products and surfaces, and information technologies and software solutions, as well as sells equipment service contracts for its capital equipment.
-It also provides patient monitoring and diagnostics products, such as patient exam and diagnostics, patient monitoring, diagnostic cardiology, vision screening, and diagnostics products; and respiratory health products comprising non-invasive devices that provide respiratory support and assist patients in the mobilization of retained blockages.
-In addition, the company offers surgical solutions that include tables, lights, and pendants; and positioning devices for use in shoulder, hip, spinal, and lithotomy surgeries, as well as platform-neutral positioning accessories for operating room tables.
-It sells and rents products to acute and extended care facilities through direct sales force and distributors; sells and rents products directly to patients in the home; and sells products to primary care facilities through distributors.
-Hill-Rom Holdings, Inc. was founded in 1915 and is headquartered in Chicago, Illinois.
+The company operates through Patient Support Systems, Front Line Care, and Surgical Solutions segments.
+It offers medical surgical beds, intensive care unit beds, and bariatric patient beds, patient mobility solutions, non-invasive therapeutic products and surfaces, and information technologies and software solutions, as well as sells equipment service contracts for its capital equipment.
+The company also provides patient monitoring and diagnostics products, such as patient exam and diagnostics, patient monitoring, diagnostic cardiology, vision screening, and diagnostics products; and respiratory health products comprising non-invasive devices that provide respiratory support and assist patients in the mobilization of retained blockages.
+In addition, it offers surgical solutions that include tables, lights, and pendants; and positioning devices for use in shoulder, hip, spinal, and lithotomy surgeries, as well as platform-neutral positioning accessories for operating room tables.
+Further, the company sells and rents products to acute and extended care facilities through direct sales force and distributors; sells and rents products directly to patients in the home; and sells products to primary care facilities through distributors.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.